detain/myadmin-client-vue/README.md

   * [ ] print/export
 * [ ] minimize api fields in requests/responses and filter them for security
 * [ ] api finalized
-* [ ] check out vue-query t see if we should be using it
-* [ ] check out vue-use t see if we should be using it
 * [ ] utilize the form validation stuff
 * [ ] incorporate typescript
 * [ ] replace jquery type calls with built in template handling and such